yessine-agrebi/projexio/CONTRIBUTING.md

 By contributing to Projexio, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

 Thank you for being part of the Projexio community.
 Your contributions play a crucial role in making this project a valuable resource for users worldwide!

----

-Make sure to customize the CONTRIBUTING.md file with any additional guidelines or specific requirements related to your project.
-This template outlines the general contributing process for bug reports, feature requests, and code contributions, along with the coding standards and security reporting.
-Including a section on the project's Code of Conduct fosters a respectful and inclusive community for all contributors.